iluvjava/Maths/Notebook 2.0/Math 000/Calc/Taylor Series.md

 ---
 ### **Multi-Variable**

 It's kinda complicated, but ways of analysis will change.
+We